AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

 This section describes how to send an automatic custom confirmation email to the profiles who subscribe to a specific service.

 To do this, you must create and configure a transactional message.
 This message can be referenced :
 * From the service itself.
-For more on this, see (Configuring confirmation message from a service)[../../audiences/using/subscription-to-a-service-example.md#configuring-confirmation-message-from-service].
+For more on this, see (Configuring confirmation message from a service)[../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-service].
 * From a subscription landing page.
-For more on this, see .
+For more on this, see (Configuring confirmation message from a landing page)[../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-landing-page].

 ## Configuring confirmation message from a service {#configuring-confirmation-message-from-service}